ten-protocol/go-ten/design/Events_design.md

 1. Request the creation of the new subscription on the enclave
 2. Create a Geth `rpc.Subscription` object to return from the API call

-The former is straightforward, with the subscription request forwarded to the enclave via a dedicated API.
+The former is straightforward, with the subscription request forwarded to the enclave via the API described above.

 For the latter, we minimise custom code by creating an instance of Geth's `PublicFilterAPI` with a custom `Backend` object.
+The `Backend` must implement `SubscribeLogsEvent`, which is provided a channel and is responsible for sending all new logs onto that channel.
+We implement `SubscribeLogsEvent` by pushing a new log to the channel whenever a new log is returned from the enclave via a block submission response.

+// TODO - Talk about wrapper logs here

-The `Backend` must implement `SubscribeLogsEvent`, which is responsible for routing new logs to all existing logs subscriptions.
-The host then creates individual logs subscriptions using `PublicFilterAPI.Logs` which takes a filter criteria that is used to filter irrelevant logs from the master list returned by `SubscribeLogsEvent`.
+The host then creates individual logs subscriptions using `PublicFilterAPI.Logs`, which takes a filter criteria and automatically applies it to the contents of the master list returned by `SubscribeLogsEvent` to determine the set of logs to return on that subscription.

 // TODO - Talk about special filtering based on subscription ID as the topic
-// TODO - Talk about how `SubscribeLogsEvent` is powered by the `BlockSubmissionResponse` contents

 #### Obscuro encrypted RPC client